ania221B/space-tourism-2/README.md

 ##### Content for screen readers only

-In situations where you have elements like buttons for slide switching that look like dots and therefore ones that don't screen-reader users much, it is a good practice to add text to the button and hide it using a class:
+In situations where you have elements like buttons for slide switching that look like dots and therefore ones that don't tell screen-reader users much, it is a good practice to add text to the button and hide it using a class:

 ```html
 <div class="dot-indicators">